-If I convert totally mess that conversion, bit of black on all the from SWOP to FOGRA27, the ICC profiles up the K channel, so a portion of the picture originally is using only black ink, after the gets Cyan, Magenta, Yellow and well, a little as well.
-Now please realize what happens text in the Flier.
+If I convert from SWOP to FOGRA27, the ICC profiles totally mess up the K channel, so a portion of the picture that originally is using only black ink, after the conversion, gets Cyan, Magenta, Yellow and well, a little bit of black as well.
+Now please realize what happens on all the text in the Flier.

-LittleCMS 2 has added two different modes

-to deal with that: Black-ink-only preservation and black-plane preservation.
-The first is simple and effective: do all the colorimetric transforms but keep only K (preserving L) where the source image is only black.
+LittleCMS 2 has added two different modes to deal with that: Black-ink-only preservation and black-plane preservation.
+The first is simple and effective: do all the colorimetric transforms but keep only K (preserving L\) where the source image is only black.
 The second mode is fair more complex and tries to preserve the WHOLE K plane.